-- Through its information services subsidiary, Dun and Bradstreet Computer Services, Inc., and through direct offerings through VANs, Dun and Bradstreet is rapidly expanding into the on-line data base information services marketplace. - Corporate credit information services are offered to well over 10,000 users, with annual growth exceeding well over 50%.
+- Through its information services subsidiary, Dun & Bradstreet Computer Services, Inc., and through direct offerings through VANs, Dun & Bradstreet is rapidly expanding into the on-line data base information services marketplace and is now emphasizing the marketing of financial business information. - Corporate credit information services are offered to well over 10,000 users, with annual growth exceeding 50%. - The Official Airline Guide, currently offered through five information services vendors, has recently been made available directly. - Other data base offerings are: - D&B-Dun's Market Identifiers, Million Dollar Directory, and Principal International Directory, all on Dialog information services. - Dun's Quest--containing descriptive financial data on over a million U.S. companies, offered directly. - Six marketing, demographic, and profile data bases offered by Donnelly Marketing Information Services through Dun & Bradstreet Computer Services (NCSS).

-- The Official Airline Guide, currently offered through five information services vendors, has recently been made available directly. - Other data base offerings: - D&B--Dun's Market Identifiers, Million Dollar Directory, and Principal International Directory, all on Dialog information services. - Dun's Quest--containing descriptive financial data on over a million U.S. companies, offered directly. - Six marketing, demographic, and profile data bases offered by Donnelly Marketing Information Services through Dun and Bradstreet Computer Services (NCSS). - 1983 data-base-oriented revenues are estimated to be in excess of \$120 million. - 8.
-McGRAW-HILL, INC. - McGraw-Hill, through its subsidiary DRI and directly, is showing an increasing presence in the on-line data base services marketplace. - Data Resources (DRI) offers perhaps the most extensive set of economic and econometric data base services. - Over 80 data bases in six data base sectors, including financialeconomic, econometric, industry, international, and demographic, are compiled and maintained primarily by DRI. - Data bases obtained by license from data base vendors include: - CompuStat.
+- Dun & Bradstreet acquired A. C. Nielson in 1984. - 1984 revenues of \$2.4 billion reflect a 16% real annual growth (restated). - In 1985, the company went on an acquisition binge with the following purchases: - Southern States Directory Company (Florida). - Oklahoma Telephone Directories Inc. - US Travel Operations of Thomas Cooke (England). - 8.
+McGRAW-HILL, INC. - McGraw-Hill, through its subsidiary DRI and directly, is showing an increasing presence in the on-line data base services marketplace. - Data Resources (DRI) offers perhaps the most extensive set of economic and econometric data base services. - Over 80 data bases in six data base sectors, including financialeconomic, econometric, industry, international, and demographic, are compiled and maintained primarily by DRI. - Data bases obtained by license from data base vendors include: - .
+CompuStat. - .
+Platts' Oil Data Bank. - .
+Green Markets Data Bank.

-- Platts' Oil Data Bank. - Green Markets Data Bank. - JD Power Data Bank on consumers and the automobile industry. - ValueLine. - Standard and Poor's Industry Financial Data Bank - Distributed processing is through a new IBM PC-compatible software and services offering. - With over 1,000 clients, DRI's estimated 1983 revenues are over \$80 million. - BudgeTrack (a data base that tracks the status of unclassified DOD, NASA, and DOT appropriations for research and development procurements) is offered through DRI. - The Metals Week Data Base covers prices and movement for over 50 major nonferrous metals.
-It is licensed to Chase/IDC and also offered through DRI. - Shepard's Citations on case history law are licensed to both Mead Data Central and West Publishing Company. - Dodge Construction Potentials Data Bank, containing national data on construction projects, is available through DRI. - Total McGraw-Hill on-line data base information services revenues are estimated to be in excess of \$100 million in 1983.
+- .
+JD Power Data Bank on consumers and the automobile industry. - .
+ValueLine. - Standard and Poor's Industry Financial Data Bank - Distributed processing is through a new IBM PC-compatible software and services offering. - BudgeTrack (a data base that tracks the status of unclassified DOD, NASA, and DOT appropriations for research and development procurements) is offered through DRI. - The Metals Week Data Base covers prices and movement for over 50 major nonferrous metals.
+It is licensed to Chase/IDC and also offered through DRI. - Shepard's Citations on case history law are licensed to both Mead Data Central and West Publishing Company. - Dodge Construction Potentials Data Bank, containing national data on construction projects, is available through DRI. - Total McGraw-Hill on-line data base information services revenues were estimated to be in excess of \$340 million in 1984. - McGraw Hill has recently reorganized to strengthen leadership as a supplier of information on-line to industry, the professions, government, and education, forming two new subsidiaries and making a number of acquisitions. - The acquired new companies are: - Monchik-Weber financial services. - Future Computing personal computer forecasting.